-Given a set of silhouettes S_i of the same 3D object, taken from different points of view, and a corresponding set of camera projection matrices P_i , we would like to measure the agreement of both the silhouette segmentation and the camera projection matrices.
+matrices.
 We want to exploit the raw information provided by a silhouette: a binary classification of all the optic rays going through the optic center of the associated camera.
 These optic rays are labeled by the silhouette as intersecting the object (S label) if they belong to a silhouette pixel, or not intersecting the object (B label) if they belong to a background pixel.

 Let us consider an optic ray defined by a silhouette pixel and thus classified as S. The projection of the optic ray into any other view must intersect the corresponding silhouette.
-Furthermore,
+Furthermore, the back projection of all these 2D intersection intervals onto the optic ray must be coherent, meaning that their intersection must have nonzero length.
+The intersection interval will contain the exact position where the optic ray touches or intersects the object.